jlassimolka/jlassimolka/README.md

 <p>
-I enjoy building <strong>clean</strong> and <strong>efficient</strong> applications, and I also love working as a <strong>Software Tester (Testeur Logiciel)</strong>.
+I enjoy building <strong>clean</strong> and <strong>efficient</strong> applications, and I am passionate about <strong>QA Engineering</strong>.
-I have hands-on skills in <strong>functional testing, unit testing, and regression testing</strong>, ensuring the software I work on is <em>reliable</em> and <em>high-quality</em>.
+I have hands-on skills in <strong>functional, unit, and regression testing</strong>, ensuring the software I work on is <em>reliable</em> and <em>high-quality</em>.
 </p>